DIMACS REU Student Resources

 - Math Department Office Hours

 - Math Department office hours are from 8:30am to 4:30pm.
 However, offices are closed 12:00pm through 1:00pm, Monday through Friday for lunch, and are also closed on the weekend.

 - Hill Center Office Key

 - You should have already received a building key and an office key.
 The building key will only open the front courtyard door of Hill Center, by the vending machines.
 It does not open the door close to CoRE, facing the parking lot, and in fact, this key may get stuck or break if you try it there.
 The building and office keys do not give you access to any of the rooms in CoRE.
-Both keys must be returned to one of the Graduate Coordinators when you leave.
+Both keys must be returned to the Graduate Coordinator when you leave.
 If either or both are not returned, there will be a charge.

 - NJ Transit